telekom/das-schiff/README.md

 [Telekom Deutschland](https://de.wikipedia.org/wiki/Telekom_Deutschland) is leading integrated communications provider in Germany, part of [Deutsche Telekom Group](https://www.telekom.com/en).
 Deutsche Telekom Technik is a network technology (NT)department of Telekom Deutschland in charge of providing infrastructure to deliver communication services via its 17.5m fixed line connections and to 48.8m mobile customers.

 Similar as in any telco, NT departments do not run typical IT workloads.
 Instead of it we run networks, network functions, service platforms and associated managment systems.
 Modern examples of those are 5G core, ORAN DU, remote UPF, BNG, IMS, IPTV etc. Large portion of those is geographically distributed due to the nature of communications technology (e.g. access node or mobile tower).
-If we have full picture in mind incl. far edge locations we are talking about couple of thousands locationsin Germany.
+If we have full picture in mind incl. far edge locations we are talking about couple of thousands locations in Germany.

-As all of those workloads are rapidly transforming towards cloud native architecture, thus requiring a Kubernetes cluster(s) to run in them.
-With that our challenge became following: *"How to manage thousands of Kubernetes clusters accross hundreds of locations, on top of bare-metal servers or VMs, with small, highly skilled SRE team and using open-source software only?"*
+As all of those workloads are rapidly transforming towards cloud native architecture, thus requiring a Kubernetes cluster(s) to run them in.
+With that our challenge became following: *"How to manage thousands of Kubernetes clusters accross hundreds of locations, on top of bare-metal servers or VMs, with a small, highly skilled SRE team and using only open-source software?"*

 ### Our Answer